MITGameLab/OpenRelativity/README.md

 To most accurately simulate the effects of special and general relativity using our toolkit, please adhere to the following guidelines:

 1. Unlike the base OpenRelativity fork, velocities of all RelativisticObject instances may be freely varied.
-(We attempt "full" support for Unity PhysX features, by treating and superficially transforming PhysX' underlying mechanics as those of "rapidities" in a "local tangent tangent space.")
+(We attempt "full" support for Unity PhysX features, by treating and superficially transforming PhysX' underlying mechanics as those of "rapidities" in a local "tangent space.")

 2. The Player's speed must never reach or exceed the speed of light.